Introduction to Symbolic Logic

 Natural deduction proofs are a large part of what students learn in introductions to symbolic logic.
 There are different ways to present these proofs.
 The Fitch style is a modern version of the presentation Stanislaw Jaśkowski introduced in 1934.
 The Gentzen style is the main alternative.
 It is the presentation Gerhard Gentzen introduced in the same year.

-Language, Proof and Logic uses the Fitch style natural deduction.
-This is the style used in most introductory courses to symbolic logic.
+Language, Proof and Logic uses the Fitch style.
+This is the style of natural deduction most introductory courses use.

-Here is a proof of ¬P∨¬Q ⊢ ¬(P∧Q) in the Fitch style (written with the proof construction and editing software used in the course):
+Here is a proof of ¬P∨¬Q ⊢ ¬(P∧Q) in the Fitch style written in the software used in the course:

-For a good discussion of the Fitch and Gentzen styles, see Natural Deduction Systems in Logic in The Stanford Encyclopedia of Philosophy.
+For discussion of the two styles, see Natural Deduction Systems in Logic (The Stanford Encyclopedia of Philosophy).

 There is no possibility for extra credit, but I am happy to help students with independent projects.
 Late work will not be accepted without good reason.
-The standard is lower if you contact me before the due date.
-Incompletes are given only to accommodate serious illnesses and family emergencies, which must be adequately documented.
+(If you are going to submit work late, I accept more reasons as good reasons if you contact me before the due date.)
+I give incompletes only to accommodate serious illnesses and family emergencies.

-I work with Barrett students on Honors Enrichment Contracts.
-Email me in the first week of the semester.
+I enjoy working with Barrett students on Honors Enrichment Contracts.

 Textbook for the Course

-The required textbook for this course is Language, Proof and Logic, 2nd Edition (CSLI Publications, 2011) by the Stanford University authors Dave Barker-Plummer, Jon Barwise, and John Etchemendy.
+The required textbook is Language, Proof and Logic, 2nd Edition (CSLI Publications, 2011) by the Stanford University authors Dave Barker-Plummer, Jon Barwise, and John Etchemendy.

 For learning logic, there is no better combination of written explanation, software, and videos.